-Getting Started Planning a Communities Talk to Prevent Underage Drinking Activity
+Getting Started Planning a Communities Talk to Prevent Alcohol and Other Drug Misuse Activity

-Welcome to Communities Talk to Prevent Underage Drinking.
-This initiative is sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) as the lead agency for the Interagency Coordinating Committee on the Prevention of Underage Drinking.
+Communities Talk to Prevent Alcohol and Other Drug Misuse is an initiative sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA).

-Each year, community-based organizations, including our national collaborating organizations, community and youth-led coalitions, colleges, and universities nationwide, hold activities to mobilize their communities to prevent underage drinking.
+Each year, community-based organizations--including our national collaborating organizations, community and youth-led coalitions, colleges, and universities nationwide--hold activities to mobilize their communities to prevent alcohol and other drug misuse.
 Since 2006, more than 11,000 SAMHSA-supported activities have been held across the country.

-Approximately every two years, SAMHSA distributes planning stipends to organizations recommended by the National Prevention Network and other national collaborating organizations to help local community leaders increase the impact of their activities.
-However, Communities Talk activities happen every year to build momentum behind this prevention movement.
+SAMHSA distributes planning stipends to national collaborating organizations to help local community leaders increase the impact of their activities.

 Explore Additional Resources